Hamiduzzaman Khan: 1980s and 1990s

-From 2000 to present
+From 2000 to 2025

 Khan became a Professor at the Department of Sculpture, University of Dhaka in 2000.
 In 2001, he created a sculpture, composed of a group of freedom fighters, titled Bijoy Keton which was installed in the Dhaka Cantonment.
 In 2004, he created a sculpture titled Birds, which was a delineation of birds in abstract forms, and was placed at the entrance of United Bhaban in Gulshan, Dhaka.
-In the same year, the World Bank Bangladesh Country Office installed Khan’s sculpture in the atrium of its office in Dhaka.
+In the same year, the World Bank Bangladesh Country Office installed Khan's sculpture in the atrium of its office in Dhaka.
 The work consists of three similar forms, depicting birds in abstraction.
-In addition to that, the World Bank office installed his relief work at the entrance, decorated the interior with 18 of his oil-paintings, terracotta, a metal-sculpture highlighting fish and a mural.
+In addition to that, the World Bank office installed his relief work at the entrance, decorated the interior with 18 of his oil-paintings, terracotta, a metal-sculpture highlighting fish, and a mural.

-Dhaka City Corporation commissioned Khan in 2005 to create a sculpture to be placed at Farmgate intersection in Dhaka.
-The piece was titled Fish, which depicts three fishes in spontaneous posture.
+The Dhaka City Corporation commissioned Khan in 2005 to create a sculpture to be placed at Farmgate intersection in Dhaka.
+The piece is titled Fish, which depicts three fishes in spontaneous posture.
 The work remains as a popular artwork in public space in the busy neighborhood of Dhaka.
-Khan’s two sculptures in metal adorn the lawns of Bangabandhu Sheikh Mujibur Rahman Novo Theatre.
+Khan's two sculptures in metal adorn the lawns of Bangabandhu Sheikh Mujibur Rahman Novo Theatre.
 One is a nearly man height abstract arch in deep blue and the other is a hard-edge semi-abstract seated bird in red.
 His sculpture, titled Shikha, a geometric abstract in painted sheet metal was placed at the entrance of the National University, Bangladesh.
 It has a height of 32 feet and a width of 13 feet and symbolizes enlightenment through education.

 He created a sculpture, titled Peace Bird, on the theme of birds at the request of students of the University of Dhaka.
 It has been installed in front of the Teacher-Student Centre in 2007, and depicts a group of birds in different postures in abstract form.
-He published a book in 2007, titled Rose Garden, containing illustrations of the historic Rose Garden Palace in pen-and-ink, crayon and watercolor.
+He published a book in 2007, titled Rose Garden, containing illustrations of the historic Rose Garden Palace in pen-and-ink, crayon, and watercolour.
 In 2011, he was commissioned by Bangladesh Bank to install a sculpture at the premises of Bangladesh Bank headquarters in Motijheel.
-The work was titled Unity.
-It was a 32-feet stainless steel sculpture, featuring two hands in abstract form holding together a globe.
+The work is titled Unity.
+It is a 32-feet stainless steel sculpture, featuring two hands in abstract form holding together a globe.

 Khan retired from the University of Dhaka in 2012.
-He continues to teach sculpture at several universities in Dhaka.
+He continued to teach sculpture at several universities in Dhaka.
 Bangladesh National Museum organized an exhibition of Khan in 2017, titled Hamiduzzaman Khan Retrospective, which displayed over 300 sculptural pieces and 25 paintings spanning his career between 1964 and 2017.
 As of 2017, 25 solo exhibitions of Khan have been held.
 In 2019, the Hamiduzzaman Sculpture Park was inaugurated.
-In a career spanning more than four decades, he has created over 150 sculptures which are located in his home-country Bangladesh and abroad.
+In a career spanning more than four decades, he created over 150 sculptures which are located both in his home-country of Bangladesh and abroad.